 Exceptions to the above will be:

 All cookies used by and on our website are used in accordance with the current cookie law.
+Here are details of the cookies in current use on this site:

 Before cookies are placed on your computer or device you will be shown a pop-up requesting your consent to set such cookies as detailed below.
 By giving us your consent, you are allowing us to provide the best possible experience of our website.
 You may refuse consent to cookies; however, certain parts of our website may then not function correctly.
 You can alter your browser settings to refuse all cookies.